Andy Burns

-Andrew David Burns (born August 7, 1990) is an American professional baseball infielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Los Angeles Dodgers and Toronto Blue Jays and in the KBO League for the Lotte Giants.
+Andrew David Burns (born August 7, 1990) is an American former professional baseball infielder.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Toronto Blue Jays and in the KBO League for the Lotte Giants.

 High school and college

 Burns graduated from Rocky Mountain High School in Fort Collins, Colorado, in 2008.
 The Colorado Rockies selected him in the 25th round of the 2008 Major League Baseball draft, but he opted to attend college.
 Burns enrolled at the University of Kentucky, and played college baseball for the Kentucky Wildcats baseball team.
 He was named the Southeastern Conference's freshman of the week for the week ending May 10, 2009.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 Burns transferred to the University of Arizona, where he intended to continue his collegiate career with the Arizona Wildcats baseball team.
 After sitting out a season due to the National Collegiate Athletic Association's rules on transferring between schools, the Toronto Blue Jays selected him in the 11th round of the 2011 Major League Baseball draft.